AlexStead/FronPy/README.md

 The package then assumes that the frontier is linear in its parameters, e.g. Cobb-Douglas or translog; note that any interactions must be included as columns in the `numpy.ndarray`.
 The package may be generalised in future to allow for arbitrary functional forms.

 ## Linked publications
 - Stead AD.
 2023.
-Maximum likelihood estimation of the normal-gamma stochastic frontier model.
+Maximum likelihood estimation of normal-gamma and normal-Nakagami stochastic frontier models.
 Working paper, University of Leeds.